aplteam/Tester2/README.md

 1. In each test function the first line after the header (which includes any lines that start with a `;`) must carry a comment telling what is actually tested.

-   Keep in mind that later this is the only way to tell one test case from the others without reading the code, so be as clear as you can possibly be.
+   Keep in mind that later this is the only way to tell one test case from the others without reading the code, so be as clear as you can possibly be, but be also brief.

    You are restricted to a single line, and you should keep it short enough to be displayed with a reasonably setting of `⎕PW`.